 Please contact Tessa de Vries, MDI Executive Officer to discuss your idea and see how a research project could be shaped for your idea.
 Tessa.firstname.lastname@example.org or phone 03 8344 2813.
 Please make sure you read the Information Pack below.

-Applications for the Community-based Research Scheme are now closed.
-Please sign up to our mailing list to be notified when they re-open.
+Applications for the Community-based Research Scheme in 2020 will open in April, July and October.
+Please sign up to our mailing list to be notified when they open.